 Exercise can trigger hives.
 With exercise-induced hives, some individuals may develop a lung obstruction and may lose consciousness.
 This severe reaction is called anaphylaxis and may be fatal.

 Chronic urticaria are hives that continue either daily or frequently for longer than four weeks.

 Treatment of Hives

 If foods or medication triggers your hives, avoidance is the only method of treatment.
 For the treatment of symptoms, antihistamines are used to treat recurrent episodes.
 Many of the newer, non-sedating antihistamines have been approved for the treatment of hives.
-If you suffer from hives, consult with an allergy specialist on the treatment that is best for you.
+If you suffer from hives, an allergy specialist is specially trained to diagnose and create a treatment plan that is best for you.